 Don’t get into any major debt.
 Be careful about taking out any student loans or a mortgage.
 They’re going to take you years to pay back.

 You won’t become rich working a job.
 If an employer made its employees rich, it wouldn’t have employees.
 Become an owner and build something profitable.
 This is key to winning the war forever.

 Don’t have a kid too early.
 As an adult you don’t require more than some very basic expenses.
-But if you have a kid you need to spend more for food, diapers, clothing, healthcare, yada yada, etc. If you do have a kid, make sure you have reliable support.
+But if you have a kid you need to spend more for food, diapers, clothing, healthcare, etc.

 Winning the war doesn’t mean you win the war.
 You don’t win this war.
 There will always be a red army until the day you die.